 Lebanon, NH 03766

 Naturopathic medicine is a system that uses natural remedies to help the body heal itself.
 The goal of naturopathic therapy is to treat the whole person: mind, body, and spirit.
 It aims to heal the root cause of an illness, not just treat the symptoms.
 On your first visit, your naturopathic provider ask questions about your health history, stress level, and lifestyle habits to glean a full picture of your health and wellness.
 We will discuss your personal health plan, as naturopathic medicine focuses on education and prevention.
 You will receive a personalized treatment plan that may include nutrition supplements, eating changes, exercise suggestions and ideas to help manage stress.
-Your naturopathic provider may also suggest other therapies including herbal medicine, homeopathy, massage, and acupuncture.
+Your naturopathic provider may also suggest other therapies including herbal medicine, lifestyle and nutrition counseling, homeopathy, massage, reiki, aromatherapy, and acupuncture.

 Treatments: Naturopathic medicine is used to address health issues and for overall health maintenance.
 Some of the commonly treated conditions include allergies, chronic pain, digestive problems, headaches, obesity, women’s health issues and chronic fatigue syndrome.